Head to head

 Which is better for multi-agent workflows?

 Knolo.
-Multi-agent orchestration is first-class — you build named agents (planner, researcher, writer, publisher) with their own scopes, and agents call each other via callableAgentIds, up to 10 levels deep.
-Adapt is architected around one universal agent with shared skills and memory; multi-agent topology is implicit rather than something you design.
-For pipelines with explicit handoffs and specialist roles, Knolo is the cleaner fit.
+Multi-agent orchestration is first-class: you build named agents (planner, researcher, writer, publisher), each with their own Minds and tools, and agents call each other via callableAgentIds up to 10 levels deep, with plans up to 25 steps.
+Adapt is architected as one universal agent with shared skills and memory, so multi-agent topology is implicit rather than something you design.
+For pipelines with explicit handoffs and specialist roles, Knolo is the cleaner fit by a wide margin.

 Keep exploring